Indian Customs To Know Before Visiting India

 The left hand is customarily used for cleaning oneself after defecation, so Indian people never eat with their left hands.
 Also remember never to pass on anything — money or a gift — to an Indian with your left hand.
 The most conservative Indians might take offense.

-Questions and Eyes
+6. Questions and eyes

 What might be considered intrusive in many Western cultures is only a matter of course in India.
 Also, people will generally be very curious about foreign visitors, and this can take the form of unabashed staring.